methodphoto/method/web.md

 # {{page.title}}

-Designing for the web since the very early days.
+Design for the web since the very early days.
 Currently working on web and [app](apps) design

 <div class="grid">
    <div>